mozilla/pontoon/frontend/README.md

 `network.websocket.auto-follow-http-redirect` to `true`.
 Note that there is a bug filed to get rid of that option entirely: https://bugzilla.mozilla.org/show_bug.cgi?id=1052909

+# Type checking

+Our code uses Flow to enforce type checking.
+This is a good way to significantly improve resilience to bugs, and it removes some burden from unit tests (because Flow ensures that we use functions and components correctly).

+To learn more, you can read [Why use static types in JavaScript?](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb) or the official [Flow documentation](https://flow.org/en/docs/).

 # Testing